davidissamattos/bpcs/README.md

 ### Goals for bpcs 1.0.0 (before Chirstmas 2020)

   - First official release
-  - Working and tested models for bt, btordereffect, btgeneralized, btU, davidson, davidsonordereffect, davidsongeneralized, davidsonU
+  - Working and tested models for `bt`, `btordereffect`, `btgeneralized`, `btU`, `davidson`, `davidsonordereffect`, `davidsongeneralized`, `davidsonU`
-  - Minimum coverage of 60%
-  - Vignettes covering all models
+  - Vignettes covering all/most models

 ### Goals for bpcs 1.1.0 (Before June 2021)

   - Reduce installation time by reducing number of stan models
-      - The goal is to have 2-4 stan models only
+      - The goal is to have fewer but more general stan models.
-      - This will also greatly reduce code for predict, and the bpc function
+      - This will increase the complexity of the stan model but will reduce code for the predict, get\_probabilities, and the bpc function
-  - Add new models for modeling time effects
+  - Add new models for modeling time effects (newer contests have higher impact on the ability than older contests)
+  - Add model for the Bayesian ELO-type rating system
-  - 70% coverage
+  - Improve test coverage to 70%

 # Vignettes